 - More than 40% of older patients have another hospitalization within three months of the initial sepsis, most commonly due to a repeat episode of sepsis or another infection.

 - Nursing home residents are over 6 times more likely to present with sepsis in the emergency room than non-nursing home residents.
+Sepsis and Long-Term Care explains some of the issues that can increase sepsis risk.

 - There are 20,000 new cases of moderate-to-severe cognitive impairment each year among the elderly, specifically caused by sepsis.